 The Office of the Police and Crime Commissioner (OPCC) was subject to the continued implementation of the new staffing structure that was agreed in 2017-18.
-There were a number of vacancies within the structure in the first half of 2018-19 but the majority of the posts were filled by this point.
-The team has been bedding down over the year but the staffing risk raised in last year's annual governance statement is now much reduced.
+There were a number of vacancies within the structure during 2019-20.
+A further structural review will be undertaken during 2020/21.

-The OPCC and OCC continued to invest in an Internal Audit programme in 2018-19 which continued to give assurance under the arrangements for the two corporation soles.
+The OPCC and OCC continued to invest in an Internal Audit programme in 2019-20 which continued to give assurance under the arrangements for the two corporation soles.
 These ensured specific local audits on:

-- Procurement

-- Firearms Licensing

-- Governance
+- Pension Provider

+- Workforce Planning & Absence Management

-- Data Quality
+- Recruitment

-- Fleet Management
+- Complaints Management

+- Custody Arrangements

-- IT Strategy
+- Partnerships

 - Core Financials

 - Payroll

 - Payroll Provider

+- Learning & Management Development

+- Performance Management

 - Health & Safety

-- GDPR

-During 2018-19, the following collaborative audits or specific assignments were carried out:
+During 2019-20, the following collaborative audits or specific assignments were carried out: